Lily2point0/briefcasejs/README.md

 3. Get the id
   * The key that is in the URL when you publish it (i.e. *1nLQeSvCwV9EorcEvmqDEMz-cyJ6TpJsI*)

+For more detailed instructions, see [this blog post](http://lilydev.wordpress.com/2014/10/03/using-google-drive-as-your-database/)

 ## Use

 Include briefcase.js